eth-cscs/firecrestspawner/demov2/README.md

 ## Back to the deployment

-Once the image building is over, you can check that all containers are running
+Once the images have been built, you can check that all containers are running

 ```bash
 docker compose -p firecrest-v2 ps --format 'table {{.ID}}\t{{.Name}}\t{{.State}}'